theory/colnames/README.md

 Dependencies
 ------------
-The `colnames` data type has no dependencies other than PostgreSQL and PL/pgSQL.
+The `colnames` data type has no dependencies other than PostgreSQL 8.2.0 or higher.

 Copyright and License
 ---------------------